run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

     __Machine Clocks are not synced__

     Run: `date` on cluster nodes and verify that date/time is correct.
-If not,
+If not:

     * Set the Linux time service (NTP).
     * Restart Run:ai services.
 Depending on the previous time gap between servers, you may need to reinstall the Run:ai cluster